gym-minsik/jwt-insights/jwt-concepts/README.md

       "exp": 1516239322,
     }
     ```
 3. **Signature:** The signature is all about keeping things secure.
-It's created by hashing the encoded header, encoded payload, and a secret or a public/private key pair together.
+It's created by hashing the encoded header, encoded payload, and a secret or a private key pair together.
 This step ensures that the token hasn't been tampered with during transit.
 It's also Base64URL encoded.
    ```ts
    const signature = 'z-zWuZCZf5fmK1CHZHKWy9TWadrSPnTERk_aFS23A98';